iondodon/fireshot/README.md

 ## ❗ Important for `niri`

 `niri` does not have it's own portal backend.
 But it can work well with the backends of other desktops, for example `xdg-desktop-portal-wlr` or `xdg-desktop-portal-gnome`.
-Most probably `fireshot` will fail to work on niri because niri defaults to `xdg-desktop-portal-gtk`, but this backend does not offer screenshot support so it is needed to tell `niri` to use a different backend for taking screenshots.
+Most probably `fireshot` will fail to work on niri because niri defaults to `xdg-desktop-portal-gtk`, but this backend does not offer screenshot support so it is needed to tell `xdg-desktop-portal` to use a different backend (`xdg-desktop-portal-wlr` or `xdg-desktop-portal-gnome`) for taking screenshots.
 For this, it is needed to create a file `~/.config/xdg-desktop-portal/niri-portals.conf` with the following content:

 ```
 [preferred]